Teach English in Thailand: A Step-by-Step Guide

 it I would have felt ill-prepared to plunge into a classroom.

-Unlike many other countries in Asia, many schools in Thailand will accept teachers without a recognized certificate and often without a degree, but to secure a job at the more reputable and better paid schools the two qualifications
+Unlike other countries in Asia, some schools in Thailand will accept teachers without a recognized certificate and often without a degree, but to secure a job at the more reputable and better paid schools the two qualifications

 are a must.